 The present scenario is, you have no savings.
 If you’re sensible, you would make efforts to change this scenario.
 But, how would you do that?
 Well, don’t panic.
 Here are a few steps you can take now:

 1. Watch out for ways to save dollars

-There are plenty of ways to save money everyday; Let me tell you a few of them.
+There are plenty of ways to save money everyday; Let me tell you a few

 (i) Plan your meal before driving to the grocery store: Plan your meal for the entire week.
 Buy only those ingredients that you need for preparing the dishes.
 Cook at home so as to save money and calories.

 (ii) Drink coffee at home before driving to office: There is absolutely no logic in spending $4-$5 on coffee everyday.
 You can make and sip coffee in your home.
 Stop having coffees at cafes.

 (iii) Wait 24 hours before clicking ‘proceed to pay’: We can buy anything at any moment.
 But we end up spending a fortune in this process.
 Isn’t it?
 Find a system to stop making impulse purchases.
 Wait for 24 hours before buying a product.
 Once the period is over, you might see that the item falls into your “want” category than a “need”.This will help you stop useless spending.